-Sightings of dangerous Giant Hogweed plant reported in Isle of Wight Co.
+Sightings of dangerous Giant Hogweed plant reported in Virginia

 - widely recognized by biologists and resource managers to degrade natural ecosystems, or negatively affect native species, or have, or can have, deleterious effects on human health.

-Isle of Wight County posted on their Facebook page and said there have been reports of the Giant Hogweed plant in the area.
+Isle of Wight County posted on their Facebook page and said there have been reports of the Giant Hogweed plant in Virginia and to be on the lookout.

-There have also been VDOT reports of the plant in Middlesex County and Staunton, the county said.
+There have been VDOT reports of the plant in Middlesex County and Staunton, the county said.

 Recognizing what the plant looks like is important so if you see it you can stay away and report the sighting here.